Olympics-Cycling-Neff leads Swiss sweep in women's mountain bike | Sports-Games

 - Japan

 Jolanda Neff led a Swiss clean sweep of medals in the Olympic women's mountain bike event with a masterful solo ride to gold on a slippery Izu circuit on Tuesday.
-Former world champion Neff got ahead early as several favorites made mistakes in a chaotic start and barely put a wheel out of place to win by one minute 10 seconds.
+Former world champion Neff got ahead early, as several favorites made mistakes in a chaotic start, and barely put a wheel out of place to win by one minute, 11 seconds.

 Frei and Indergand then stretched clear of the pack to battle it out for silver.